ShiningRay/better-cache/README.md

       Rails.cache.fetch('key', do ... end)

 and it'll worry about all the scenarios for you (when its cached, when its not).
-Furthermore, as you can see above, trying to do this in node like above is just ridiculous.
+Furthermore, as you can see below in the example, trying to do this in node like above is just ridiculous.
 A lot of the time, I was also caching the results of functions, all with callbacks of course, which made it even messier.
 So hence better-cache was hacked together while bored in a lecture one day.

 ## Installation